 Wills & Estates

-It is impossible to see what exactly the future holds, so how do you plan for the unknown?
-The good news is that legal documents can provide some level of certainty around some aspects of the future.
-There are a number of ways we can help you plan for yourself (with a power of attorney and guardianship) and for those that are dear to you (through your will) to ensure your estate is managed as you wish.
+It’s impossible to see what exactly the future holds, so how do you plan for the unknown?
+The good news is that legal documents can provide a level of certainty around some aspects of the future.
+To ensure that your affairs are managed as you wish, we can help you plan for yourself (with a power of attorney) and for those that are dear to you (through your will).

 Family and friends sometimes disagree over assets of a loved one who has passed away.
-This can happen when a will is available but more likely when a DIY will was completed or no will exists.
-We can assist, advise and advocate for you as you manage an estate dispute or help you challenge a will.
+Although this can happen when a will is available, it’s more likely when a DIY will kit was used or no will exists.
+We can assist, advise and advocate for you as you manage an estate dispute.

 Creating a will

-Every adult should have a will.
-We can assist you in drafting and finalising a legally effective will.
+Every adult should have a will and we can help you in drafting and finalising a legally effective will.
 It’s also possible for a child to have a will in some circumstances.
 Having a will helps to ensure that your estate is left to the people you care about and for whom you wish to provide.
 If a will is poorly prepared it can create problems for your estate (see Estate disputes and Challenging a will below).